johlju/johlju.github.io/_pages/about.md

 For me as a maintainer it involves mostly administrative tasks, for example answering issues, tagging issues, tagging pull requests, reviewing code, and merging code.
-It also involves making sure the continuous integration process works, helping other contributors with any coding issues that arises, or they get stuck.
+It also involves making sure the continuous integration process works, try to help other contributors with any coding issues that arise.
 Much of the time I dedicate to this maintainer role is spent maintaining, but from time to time I also get time to improve the resources myself.

-My day job is at D-data AB where I belong to the unit Business Development with a role as Software Architect.
+My day job is at D-data AB where I belong to the unit Business Development as a Software Architect.
-My focus area are mostly integration and content management.
-My responsible is, among other things, the lifecycle of the software platforms.
-So the software platforms is designed to meet the business needs in the short and long term, and that it software fits and can be reused in the enterprise architecture.
+My focus areas are mostly integration and content management.
+My responsibilities are, among other things, the lifecycle of the software platforms.
+That the software platforms are designed to meet the business needs in the short and long term, and that the software fits and can be reused in the enterprise architecture.